Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-You might at times wonder if your cat could be lonely.
+You might at times ask yourself, is my cat lonely?
 We often think of cats as independent creatures.
 However, they are much more social than we realize, and though felines don’t feel loneliness in the same way as humans do from a physiological and psychological sense, they are susceptible to a condition known as separation anxiety syndrome.

 Felines that suffer from this syndrome are often presented as cats that are displaying undesirable behavior issues.
 However, as most people are unaware of the medical term for the syndrome, they tend to think their cat is lonely (which is the closest approximation to a human emotion).
 In this post, we’ll share seven common signs of a “lonely” cat and discuss what you can do to ease your cat’s loneliness.

-The 7 Ways to Tell if Your Cat Is Lonely
+The 7 Tips on How to Tell if Your Cat Is Lonely

 Please Note